StoneOrbits/VortexEngine/docs/basic_usage.md

 ---

 # Vortex Device Basic Usage
-The Vortex Wired Gloves and Omega Handles are each equipped with a power switch and at least one button (the orbit has two, the outer button is _primary_).

 Find the power switch on your device and turn it on, the leds should activate and start playing the first _mode_.

-## The Mode List
-Vortex devices start on the _mode list_, you can think of a _mode_ as the colorful blinking pattern that is playing on the leds.
+You can think of a _mode_ as the colorful blinking pattern that is playing on the leds, both the flashing speed/style and the colors come together to create the '_mode_'.

-The amount of modes depends on the led count and storage space of the device, more leds means less modes.
+When a Vortex devices is first turned on it will always start on the first _mode_ in the '_mode list_'.
+Some devices have more modes some have less.
+But each device can cycle through the modes with the navigation buttons.

-### Navigating
+## Navigating
+There is two distinct ways to use the _navigation buttons_ on your device: **short clicks** and **long clicks**.

-Use the button(s) to _click_ through the _mode list_, when the end of the list is reached it will wrap around to the first.
+Using a **short click** (like clicking a computer-mouse), the _navigation buttons_ will cycle through the _mode list_, wrapping around to the beginning after the last mode.

-If you hold down the button for a second or two the leds will start alternating white blinks, this has opened [The Menus](menus.html).
+Holding the buttons for a **long click** the button for a second or two the leds will start alternating white blinks, this has opened [The Menus](menus.html).